alematema/abba/README.md

 	 target string : "BBBBABABBABBBBBBABABBBBBBBBABAABBBAA"

-# The applications outputs the following :
+# The application outputs the following :

   -------------------------------------------------------------------------------------------------------------------------------------------------